 You can adjust music quality for streaming with cellular data, streaming over Wi-Fi, downloading with cellular, and downloading over Wi-Fi.

 Deezer also offers a “Deezer Elite” standard, which uses lossless FLAC files.
-However, this is only available to owners of Sonos wireless systems (read our review of Sonos).
+However, this is only available to owners of Sonos wireless systems.

 Recommended Audio Settings